liufan1989/openresty-graphicsmagick-ffmpeg-fastdfs/README.md

-# openresty-imagemagick-ffmpeg-fastdfs
+# openresty-graphicsmagick-ffmpeg-fastdfs
-Build the fastdfs file server via imagemagick and ffmpeg

-The file server can upload videos and pictures as well as download video shots and any size of the picture
+Build the fastdfs file server with graphicsmagick and ffmpeg tools, The file server can upload videos and pictures as well as download video shots and any size of the picture, At the same time can get the file meta informationsuch as file size, md5 ,image width and height, Duration of video, etc.

 ## install fastdfs
 * libfastcommon:  https://github.com/happyfish100/libfastcommon